-• IEEE Std 802.3 says:

-- The contents of invalid MAC frames shall not be passed to the LLC or MAC Control sublayers.
-Invalid MAC frames may be ignored, discarded, or used in a private manner by MAC clients other than LLC or MAC control. - IEEE 802.3 says "MAC clients may include the Logical Link Control (LLC) sublayer, Bridge Relay Entity, or other users of ISO/IEC LAN International Standard MAC services" - So, can invalid MAC frames be passed to the bridge Convergence Function? - It's been said that the MAC does not know whether it's sitting under an LLC entity or a bridge. - But the 802.3 MAC does know the difference: - If the client is LLC, the MAC filters by DA and generates MA\DATA.indication. - If the client is the Convergence Function, it seems promiscuous mode must be used. - If the DA-filtering behavior depends on the nature of the client, then can other behaviors (e.g., CRC-filtering behavior) also depend on the nature of the Client? - Issues like these have fed confusion in Cut-Through Forwarding discussions.
+- IEEE Std 802.3 (§3.4) says: - The contents of invalid MAC frames shall not be passed to the LLC or MAC Control sublayers.
+Invalid MAC frames may be ignored, discarded, or used in a private manner by MAC clients other than LLC or MAC control. - IEEE 802.3 says "MAC clients may include the Logical Link Control (LLC) sublayer, Bridge Relay Entity, or other users of ISO/IEC LAN International Standard MAC services" - So, are invalid MAC frames passed (or can they be passed) to the bridge Convergence Function? - It's been said that the MAC does not know whether it's sitting under an LLC entity or a bridge. - But the 802.3 MAC does know the difference: - If the client is LLC, the MAC filters by DA and generates MA_DATA.indication. - If the client is the Convergence Function, it seems promiscuous mode must be used. - If the DA-filtering behavior depends on the nature of the client, then can other behaviors (e.g., error-filtering behavior) also depend on the nature of the Client? - Note: Per 4A, errored frame results in MA_DATA.indication, with error reported in field ReceiveStatus (which "is not mapped to any MAC client parameter by the service interface defined in 2.3.2" and "may be used in an implementation dependent manner.") - Issues like these have fed misunderstanding in Cut-Through Forwarding discussions.